 By Martin Dunn

-MDM projects often begin with a purist vision of creating an enterprise view of master data and sharing that view with all operational systems.
-The MDM project team may become frustrated trying to build consensus among stakeholders about the “correct” view of enterprise data and often this can cause an MDM initiative to stall.
+MDM projects often begin with a purist vision of harmonizing Master Data across the enterprise.
+At some point, the project team is likely to have trouble building consensus among stakeholders about the “correct” view of enterprise data, and often this can cause an MDM initiative to stall.

 Designing for Out-of-Sync Systems requires a few key capabilities:

-If we have two systems contributing to an MDM Hub with different values for the same attribute (let’s say System A has “123” and System B has “456”), the MDM hub must determine which of these competing values it believes to be correct, It must also store this value on the master, and inform all connected applications of this choice.
+If we have two systems contributing to a master record with different values for the same attribute (let’s say System A has “123” and System B has “456”), survivorship rules in the MDM Hub will determine which of these competing values to survive to the master record and it will inform all connected applications of this choice.

 However, if System B was updated to “789” then it would be perfectly valid for the hub to reassess the decision and potentially decide that “789” is preferable to “123” thus creating a suggested update for System A.

-The golden rule is not to re-make the same decision twice unless something has changed (in which case it would not be the same decision).
+The golden rule is not to re-make the same decision twice unless something has changed.

 2. Track the reason for differences

 The decision to keep a system out-of-sync may be made for a variety of reasons.
-Business rules to define harmonization may be applied at the level of System, Record or Attribute.
-Individually each of these rules may be fairly simple, but when these rules are applied en-masse, the results can be difficult to understand.
+Business rules to define harmonization may be applied at the level of the contributing system, record or attribute.
+Individually each of these rules may be simple, but when these rules are applied at scale, the results can be difficult to understand.

 3. Make the differences visible

-As a side note: We consider it “good manners” to make this difference report something that systems owners can “pull” rather than something that is “pushed” to them.
-Allowing application owners to take value from the hub at their discretion is the easiest way to ease them into the more sharing world of MDM.
+We have found that it is preferable to make these reports something that systems owners can “pull” rather than something that is “pushed” to them.
+Allowing application owners to take value from the hub at their discretion is the easiest way to ease them into the collaborative master data processes.

 Providing a capability to deal with out-of-sync situations lowers the risk of connecting to a central hub for many applications owners.
 Each application should be able to contribute information to the hub without the requirement to accept changes back from the hub.
 By allowing application owners to subscribe to data from the Hub on their own terms, and on their own schedule, will greatly reduce the resistance to the MDM program.